JeffCoster/merge/ex2.md

 >- the id column contains the unique id of the lowest level category of the row
 >- the rest is self explanatory

-This data was converted to json using an  online utility.
-That left a "flat" representation, where each row of the csv forms an object with the other columns fields of the same row as data members, for example:
+This data was converted to JSON using an  online utility.
+That left a flat representation, where each row of the CSV forms an object, with the other columns fields of the same row as data members; for example:

 ```JSON
 {